Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Conclusion

 Various numerical experiments on the inviscid Burgers' equation, the shallow water equations, and a multiscale blood flow model demonstrate the effectiveness of the proposed methods.
 Across all test cases, the MOMC and AP-MOMC approaches consistently outperform standard Monte Carlo methods in terms of both accuracy and computational cost, particularly when targeting low error tolerances.
 The introduction of reduced-order models within the hierarchy, in the bi-fidelity AP-MOMC framework, further enhances performance without compromising the consistency or robustness of the solution.

 As a direction for future work, we aim to extend the proposed methodology to multi-dimensional problems on unstructured grids, enabling its application to more general computational geometries and increasing its relevance for real-world simulations involving complex domains.
-Nonetheless, we believe that the MOMC frameworks here proposed offer powerful and versatile tools for uncertainty quantification in multiscale PDE systems, offering a promising foundation for future research and practical applications in complex engineering and biological settings.
+In this context, we aim to further analyze the optimal selection of the number of samples at each level of the methodology, with the goal of improving the method’s overall effectiveness.
+Aware of the limitations of the present proposal, which certainly requires further investigation to refine its individual components, we believe that the MOMC frameworks proposed here already provide powerful and versatile tools for uncertainty quantification in multiscale PDE systems, offering a promising foundation for future research and practical applications in complex engineering and biological settings.